-This course is not like other high school courses.
+This course is not like other Middle School courses.
 You will find many unusual concepts of learning designed into Nolat Labs.
 Everything we do here is based on research about how people learn well.

 It will likely look, and feel, unusual and perhaps uncomfortable at first.
 Even for you veterans.

-Visitor, you should know before you go any further that we are the same as your other classes, too.
-There will be classwork, projects, homework, tests, grades, and quizzes.
+matthewm1970 , you should know before you go any further that we are the same as your other classes, too.
+There will be classwork, projects, quizzes, and grades.
 For some of you, this will include an IB Exam.

 Some things are beyond our control to change.
 Learn to leverage the ones that are in order to improve the ones that aren’t.

 One reason things here look different is that far too many students feel the sentiment expressed in the graffiti.
 Sometimes because it’s too difficult.
 Sometimes because it’s too easy.
 Sometimes because it’s too irrelevant.

 My friend Mike Skocko took that picture of the graffiti.
 Then he used Photoshop to create this version.
 This lead me to the current version of this course and Nolat Labs; my work on one of the major problems I see in the world today.

 Really big problems must be addressed by re-designing.
 Patching up something fundamentally flawed is doomed to failure.

 The rewards when you stick with it can be subtle, but are always immense.

 Fragile and incredibly powerful at the same time.
 Like us.